abcarvalho/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in economics at the University of Chicago.
+My research interests in Economics and Finance include financial markets' microstructure, liquidity, and asset pricing in general.
+For my interests in topics of International Security, see [below](#defense).